XTQA: Span-Level Explanations of the Textbook Question Answering: Experiments

 \subsection{Ablation Studies}

-We perform ablation studies as shown in Table \ref{tab.3} to verify the effectiveness of each module.
+We perform ablation studies on the validation split shown in Table \ref{tab.3} to analyze the effectiveness of each module.

+\textbf{W/O Contrastive Learning} XTQA does not use the contrastive learning to pre-train ResNet but uses the answer label to fine-tune it in the experiment.
+The accuracy on the diagram questions drops by $2.03\%$, which demonstrates the contrastive learning can be used to learn effective diagram representations except learning image representations.

-The accuracy on the diagram questions drops by $1.69\%$ without fine-tuning the SimCLR model, which shows that fine-tuning the pre-trained model helps models to learn effective diagram representations to improve the TQA performance.
+\textbf{W/O Fine-tuning ResNet} The ResNet is pre-trained by contrastive learning but not fine-tuned using the answer label in the experiment.
+The accuracy on the diagram questions drops by $1.69\%$, which shows that effective diagram representation is important to improve the TQA performance.

-The accuracy on the non-diagram/diagram questions drop by $0.12\%$ and $2.23\%$ respectively without the BERT embeddings, which shows the significant performance difference of the BERT embeddings on the different task.
-This phenomenon may be caused by unstable optimizing on the diagram question answering.
+\textbf{W/O BERT Embedding} XTQA does not apply BERT embeddings to initialize the weight of embedding layers and applies the PyTorch default initialization in the experiment.
+The accuracy on the non-diagram, diagram questions drop by $0.12\%$ and $2.23\%$ respectively, which shows the significant performance difference of the BERT embeddings on the different task.
+This may be caused by unstable optimization on the diagram question answering because there exists a large vocabulary with 19556 words but few training data with $6,501$ diagram questions.

-The accuracy on the non-diagram/diagram questions drop by $2.37\%$ and $1.69\%$ respectively without fine-grained evidence spans, which shows the effectiveness of our proposed coarse-to-fine grained evidence span generation algorithm.
+\textbf{W/O Span-level Explanation} XTQA does not apply the fine-grained explanation but uses the coarse-grained top $M$ paragraphs in the experiment.
+The accuracy on non-diagram, diagram questions drop by $2.37\%$ and $1.69\%$ respectively, which shows the importance of span-level explanations.
+Moreover, the accuracy on the whole questions decreases the most compared with the ablation study of other modules.

-In short, each component makes its contributions to the performance of the XTQA and our proposed coarse-to-fine grained evidence span generation algorithm plays the biggest role.
+In short, each component makes its contributions to the performance of XTQA and our proposed coarse-to-fine grained EE algorithm plays the biggest role.